How to Create a Fundraising Event Pricing Strategy for Nonprofits [+ Examples]

 1. $9.99 instead of $10

 Everyone knows this pricing trick.
-Pricing a ticket at $9.99 instead of $10 is a common marketing practice that gives purchasers an impression that they’re paying less, even if it’s just a penny.
+Pricing a ticket at $9.99 instead of $10 is a common marketing practice that gives purchasers the impression that they’re paying less, even if it’s just a penny.
 Most attendees won’t even notice, but if you’re interested in seeing if it can make a difference, change the price this year, and see if you sell more tickets.

 2. Tiered-ticket pricing